FreqEdit: Preserving High-Frequency Features for Robust Multi-Turn Image Editing: Method

 \subsection{Path Compensation}

-While the adaptive injection strategy (Section~\ref{sec:adaptive}) mitigates editing failures induced by excessive injection strength, employing a large injection strength can still compromise editing quality in certain scenarios.
-Aggressive injection may introduce ghosting artifacts where visual elements from both the editing and reference velocity fields manifest simultaneously.
-For instance, as shown in Figure~\ref{fig:path_compensation}, when the editing instruction modifies the hand positions, the generated image may exhibit inconsistent geometry, showing both the original and edited hand configurations.
-This artifact arises because conflicting signals from the editing and reference velocities coexist in the output.
+While the adaptive injection strategy (Section~\ref{sec:adaptive}) spatially modulates injection strength based on semantic correspondence, it reduces rather than eliminates high-frequency injection in edited regions.
+In scenarios requiring strong injection to prevent subject deformation, residual high-frequency signals in semantically modified regions can still cause ghosting artifacts, where visual elements from both the editing and reference velocity fields manifest simultaneously.
+For instance, as shown in Figure~\ref{fig:path_compensation}, when the editing instruction modifies the hand positions, the generated image may exhibit inconsistent geometry.

-However, maintaining a sufficiently large injection strength is essential in practice.
-We empirically observe that the minimum injection strength required to prevent subject deformation and texture collapse varies across different input images.
-To ensure our method generalizes robustly across diverse inputs, we must therefore set injection strength conservatively high.
-Nevertheless, this high-strength injection can introduce the aforementioned ghosting artifacts for some images.
+In addition, the required injection strength varies across inputs: some images demand stronger injection to maintain subject fidelity, necessitating a conservatively high global setting that inevitably amplifies residual conflicts in edited regions.
+This tension between sufficient high-frequency preservation and artifact-free editing motivates our path compensation strategy.

-To address this issue, we propose a path compensation strategy that maintains strong high-frequency information injection while preserving editing quality.
-Our core idea is to periodically compensate the denoising trajectory toward the desired editing direction after several injection steps.
+Our core idea is to periodically realign the denoising trajectory toward the desired editing direction after several injection steps.
 Specifically, as illustrated in Figure~\ref{fig:path_compensation}, we periodically perform $n$ consecutive injection steps using Eq.~\ref{eq:adaptive_injection}.
-During this process, we track the cumulative trajectory divergence by computing the velocity difference between ${v}^{\text{corr}}$ and ${v}^{\text{edit}}$ at each injection step, :
+During this process, we track the cumulative trajectory divergence by computing the velocity difference between ${v}^{\text{edit}}$ and ${v}^{\text{corr}}$ at each injection step:

 We accumulate this divergence in a trajectory buffer ${B}$, weighted by the timestep interval:

 After $n$ injection steps, we apply path compensation to realign the trajectory with the editing objective: